tueimage/essential-skills/medical-images.md

     list_of_slices.append(pydicom.dcmread(filename))
 ```

 `list_of_slices` now contains the `FileDataSet` objects, each containing one slice of the volume.
 To order these, we write a small utility function.
-We use this as the sorting key.
+We use this function as the sorting key.

 ```python
 def order_by_slice_location(slice):